SENZO-NCEKANA/Django-News-Application/README.md

 ## Documentation

-Basic documentation is available in the `docs/` directory.
+Documentation files are in the `docs/` folder.

 ## Project Structure